anaconda/conda-anaconda-tos/README.md

 ### How do I accept ToS for multiple channels at once?

-Use `conda tos accept --all` to accept Terms of Service for all channels that require it.
+Use `conda tos accept` to accept Terms of Service for all channels that require it.

 ### Is my personal information shared when I accept the ToS?